Hildreth Cemetery

-Hildreth Cemetery is a small cemetery located on Hildreth Street at Sutherland and By Streets in the Centralville neighborhood of Lowell, Massachusetts.
+Hildreth Cemetery is a small cemetery located on Hildreth Street at Sutherland and By streets in the Centralville neighborhood of Lowell, Massachusetts, United States.
 The cemetery's history dates back to the mid-18th century, when it was designated as a burial ground by Major Ephraim Hildreth before his death in 1740.
 Though located within the Lowell city limits, it is actually administered by the nearby town of Dracut because the cemetery was built when Centralville was still a part of Dracut.

 In 1913, the City of Lowell attempted to sell the cemetery after the Town of Dracut neglected to pay a tax on a new sidewalk on Hildreth Street; this would have resulted in the forced relocation of many of the remains at the cemetery.
 After an injunction in Suffolk County court to prevent the sale, the town continues to maintain the cemetery.
 The nearby private cemetery containing the graves of General Benjamin Butler and his wife, Sarah Hildreth, was not affected.